MaibornWolff/retro/README.md

 [![Build Status](https://travis-ci.org/yduman/retro.svg?branch=master)](https://travis-ci.org/yduman/retro) [![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/yduman/retro/blob/master/LICENSE.md)

-Retro is tool you can use for your retrospectives.
+Retro is a tool you can use for your retrospectives.
 The goal of Retro is to have a good UX within distributed teams.

 **⚠️ UNDER DEVELOPMENT - MVP RELEASE SOON ⚠️**